yyash01/WEB_DEVLOPMENT/README.md

 Geeks who are eager to contribute, must read it.

 ### Creating Issues
-Make sure you have a GitHub account.
+1.Make sure you have a GitHub account.
-Search GitHub and Google to see if your issue has already been reported - Create an issue in GitHub, assuming one does not already exist.
+  - Search GitHub and Google to see if your issue has already been reported - Create an issue in GitHub, assuming one does not already exist.
-Clearly describe the issue including steps to reproduce when it is a bug.
+    -Clearly describe the issue including steps to reproduce when it is a bug.
-Make sure you fill in the earliest version that you know has the issue.
+    -Make sure you fill in the earliest version that you know has the issue.

-###Getting Started
+### Getting Started
 Goto the Simple-Static-Website repository
 Click on the Fork button in the upper right corner.
 Introduce your self to GIT, make sure you use an email associated with your GitHub account.